belechedev/BG-GoldMetalCoin/doc/README.md

-BitcoinInvest Core
+GoldMetalCoin Core
 ==================

 Setup
 ---------------------
-[BitcoinInvest Core](http://btv.org) is the original BitcoinInvest client and it builds the backbone of the network.
-However, it downloads and stores the entire history of BitcoinInvest transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[GoldMetalCoin Core](http://gmc.org) is the original GoldMetalCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of GoldMetalCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run BitcoinInvest Core on your native platform.
+The following are some helpful notes on how to run GoldMetalCoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoininvest-qt` (GUI) or
+- `bin/goldmetalcoin-qt` (GUI) or
-- `bin/bitcoininvestd` (headless)
+- `bin/goldmetalcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoininvest-qt.exe.
+Unpack the files into a directory, and then run goldmetalcoin-qt.exe.

 ### macOS

-Drag BitcoinInvest-Qt to your applications folder, and then run BitcoinInvest-Qt.
+Drag GoldMetalCoin-Qt to your applications folder, and then run GoldMetalCoin-Qt.

 ### Need Help?

-* Join our Discord server [Discord Server](https://discord.btv.org)
+* Join our Discord server [Discord Server](https://discord.gmc.org)

 Building
 ---------------------
-The following are developer notes on how to build BitcoinInvest Core on your native platform.
+The following are developer notes on how to build GoldMetalCoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [macOS Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)